-More and more of us are working from home these days, or ‘working remotely’ as is the proper term for it.
-Many are also working as freelancers, doing contract work, or are self-employed, meaning they are not tied to an office.
+Many of us our finding ourselves having to work from home these days, or WFH if you like your abbreviations.
+Many are also working as freelancers, doing contract work, or are self-employed, meaning they are never tied to an office anyway.

 There are many proven benefits to working from home, such as increased productivity, less sick days, higher levels of employee satisfaction and staff reporting a better work-life balance.
 But there are draw-backs too, such as lack of interaction with employees and peers, leading to feelings of isolation.
 People can also experience ‘cabin fever’ as a result of not leaving their house for long periods of time.